 DUTIES OF THE BOARD: GOVERN THE DISTRICT

 In order to govern effectively; the Board should not take action on an item without first hearing the recommendation from the Superintendent (with exception of action affecting his/her own employment or one or more individual Trustees).
 The Board is never obligated to accept the Superintendent’s recommendation, but frequent denial of recommendations signals the Board and Superintendent need to review priorities and procedures to make sure no misunderstandings or failures in communications have occurred.
-Individual Board members must refrain from confusing their role with the role of the Superintendent and becoming involved in the day-to-day operations of the schools.
+Individual Board members must refrain from becoming involved in the day-to-day operations of the schools.

 DUTIES OUTLINED IN BOARD POLICY